MaterializeInc/materialize/doc/user/sql/create-sources.md

     parent: 'sql'
 ---

-`CREATE SOURCES` connects Materialize to Kafka streams and lets you interact with the stream's data as if it were in a SQL table.
+`CREATE SOURCES` connects Materialize to some data source, and lets you interact with its data as if it were in a SQL table.

 ## Conceptual framework

+To provide data to Materialze, you must create "sources", which is a catchall term for a resource Materialize can read data from.

+There are two types of sources within Materialize:

+- Streaming sources like Kafka
+- Static sources like CSV files

+### Streaming sources

-To provide data to Materialze, you must create "sources", which are Kafka topics that you have set up to publish a change feed from an underlying relational database.
+Materialize can ingest data from Kafka topics that publish a change feed from an underlying relational database, e.g. MySQL.
 In Materialize's current iteration, this only works with databases set up to publish a change feed to Kafka through [Debezium](https://debezium.io), a change data capture (CDC) tool for relational databases.

 Materialize also needs to understand the structure of the source, so it relies on receiving the topic's schema from either a Confluent Schema Registry or a user-supplied Avro schema.
 Debezium handles this automatically by using Confluent Schema Registry, so most users do not need to do anything for this step.

 After you create the source, Materialize automatically collects all of the data that streams in, which is then used to supply your queries and views with data.

+### Static sources

+Materialize can ingest a static data set from a source like a `.csv` file.
+In doing this, Materialize simply reads the file, and writes the contents to its underlying Differential dataflow engine.
+Once the data's been ingested, you can query it as you would any normal relational data.

 ## Syntax

 ### Create multiple sources

+`CREATE SOURCES` can only be used to create streaming sources.

 {{< diagram "create-sources.html" >}}